 It brought back memories of my mother having little plastic boxes in the refrigerator.
 She'd drain the vegetables and retain the water they were packaged with.
 Then, later she'd make pea soup and for her water base, she'd dump all those little containers of vegetable water into her soup so she had flavored broth.

 There was one time she grabbed all the containers, not realizing that one of the little plastic containers was the syrup she'd drained from the peaches.
 Smile.
 Yes.
 It does make a difference in the flavor of pea soup to have peach nectar in it.
 Nowadays, my husband would probably add some fruit to his soup just to be different.
 Smile.
 But I remember that my mother was embarrassed and angry.

 Step 4: Let It Cook for Six Hours in Slow Cooker

 You know how you have helpful people hanging around when you cook?
 Well, as my soup got to the five-hour mark and it was finally boiling, someone informed me that it was boiling and would they be helpful by reducing the heat?

 No. Do not reduce the heat.
 Keep that heat on high until you get to the end of the six hours.
 Why?
 It's because you use raw potatoes and raw carrots, which need to be boiled for 20 minutes to soften.

 It's Soup: Not a Hot Dish or Casserole

 It is soup and will be like soup.
 Runny.
-There will be a slight cloudiness since you added the cream soups, but will be watery.
+There will be slight cloudiness since you added the cream soups, but it will be watery.